erickveg/CSE130_BYUI/DataStructuresTutorial/1_stacks.md

 ERROR
 ```
 ## Performance
-As you can notice, because we add or removed a stack component only from one end of the structure the
+As you can notice, because we add or removed a stack component only from one end of the structure the performance of those operation will always be O(1).

 ## Example
+Text Editor Undo Property

 ## Problem to Solve
+Analyzing a Hamburger
+* *